hummingbot/hummingbot/documentation/docs/strategies/avellaneda-market-making.md

 ## 📝 Summary

 This strategy implements the market making strategy described in the classic paper [High-frequency Trading in a Limit Order Book](https://people.orie.cornell.edu/sfs33/LimitOrderBook.pdf) written by Marco Avellaneda and Sasha Stoikov.
-It allows users to directly adjust the kappa, gamma, and eta parameters described in the paper.
-It also features a simplified mode that allows the user to enter min/max spread parameters that continually recalculate the advanced parameters.
+It allows users to directly adjust the `gamma` parameter described in the paper.
+It also features an order book liquidity estimator calculating the `alpha` and `kappa` parameters automatically.
+Additionally, the strategy implements the order size adjustment algorithm and its `eta` parameter as described in [Optimal High-Frequency Market Making](http://stanford.edu/class/msande448/2018/Final/Reports/gr5.pdf).
+The strategy is implemented to be used either in fixed timeframes or to be ran indefinitely.

 ## 🏦 Exchanges supported